SirVer/ultisnips/.github/issue_template.md

 <!--
 Thank you for opening issue.
-Please understand that without all essential info the issue may be closed as unreproducible.
+Please follow Issue Template contents, Please understand that without all essential info the issue may be closed as unreproducible.
-*** NOTE: Lines enclosed by arrows are comments, and will be deleted automatically. *** -->
+*** NOTE: Lines enclosed by arrows are comments, and will be deleted automatically. ***

 <!--                      ISSUE TEMPLATE:
-• Please provide clear explanations of issue type.
+• Please provide clear explanations of the problem.
-• Provide short and understandable steps to reproduce the issue.
+  - Provide short and understandable steps to reproduce the issue.
 (Optional)
 • Fill out the table below ## symbols and keep it at the end of your issue text.
 Please provide an answer for every line.
-• provide a minimal viable repro case, ideally following https://github.com/SirVer/ultisnips/blob/master/CONTRIBUTING.md#reproducing-bugs.
+• Provide a minimal viable repro case, ideally following https://github.com/SirVer/ultisnips/blob/master/CONTRIBUTING.md#reproducing-bugs.
-  If this is not possible, post a minimal, complete `.vimrc`, snippet definition, and set of key strokes that reproduces your problem.
+  If this is not possible, post a minimal, complete `.vimrc`, snippet definition, and set of keystrokes that reproduces your problem.
--->

 <!-- Please post your explanations below -->